AdamKyle/flare/resources/info/tips/section-1.md

 the [planes](/information/planes) as they have all the locations and npc's that offer quests which as simple as speaking to them with the currency or item or both.

 While you auto battle, you can also craft - which will let you train a new type of skill: [crafting](/information/crafting).
 You can craft all the items you see in the shop and even ones you do not - known as craft only items.
-Once you reach the crating cap, can you can then upgrade the top end gear for even better gear - much later in the game.

-this gear will be useless without [enchantments](/information/enchantments) and there are a lot to pick from.
+This gear will be useless without [enchantments](/information/enchantments) and there are a lot to pick from.

-Here's your next task child:
+**Here's your next task child**:

 I want you to aim for killing a Labyrinth Fiend on the surface.
 You may need to train looting while auto battling or manually battling.